 For manufacturers with multi-stage production (raw → WIP → finished good), receiving updates the raw component pool, which feeds the work-order-driven decrement when production runs.

 End of the loop.
-Component bills are classified as COGS, vendor matched, lot/PO-linked.
-Month-end close on inventory-related spend takes minutes instead of half a day.
+Component bills are classified as COGS, vendor matched, and lot/PO-linked where configured.
+Month-end close on inventory-related spend starts from matched context instead of scattered documents.

-For a manufacturer with a bookkeeper, this is the moment they thank you for switching.
-The bookkeeper-to-operator email about mismatched PO/invoice/receipt three-way matching goes to zero — because the PO evolved alongside the supplier conversation, and the invoice matches the current PO state on arrival.
+For a manufacturer with a bookkeeper, this is where the live PO matters.
+The bookkeeper-to-operator email about mismatched PO/invoice/receipt three-way matching can shrink because the PO evolved alongside the supplier conversation, and the invoice is compared against the current PO state on arrival.

 The manufacturing procurement system stack